 Before explaining how the tire's age impacts the car's performance, let's find out more about its age.
 I suggest that you, first of all, know how to identify the exact age.
 For this, what you need to look for is the DOT code on your tires.
 What does this mean?
 This means a certain standard that is required by the U.S. Department of Transportation through which manufacturers must indicate the year of tire production.
 This information usually comes in the form of 3 or 4-digit codes and tells you in detail all you need to know about the age of the tire.

 Different manufacturers place this information in different places on the tire because there is no certain official rule about the placement.
 In most cases, you can find them on the inner sidewall of the tire or near the rim for easy visibility.
 The 3 or 4 digits indicate the number of the week as well as the last 2 digits of the year in which the tires were produced.
-For example, if you find a tire with the age marker "2118" this is talking about the 21st week of the 2018 year.
+For example, if you find a tire with the age marker "2118" this talks about the 21st week of the 2018 year.
 More than clear.

 I got this question from several car lovers.
 Many of them believe that being produced from consistent and durable materials, tires should not undergo the aging process.
 Probably, it would have been too good to be true, wouldn't it?
 But the tires, like any other part of the car, are subject to the natural process of deterioration over time.